CALL FOR EDITORS- OPEN

 As an editorial team, we seek to bring to the fore ideas and research that are at the leading edge of policy work regarding issues that are multilevel – local and global, and micro and macro in size and impact.
-Importantly then, as an editorial team, we place no restrictions upon the content of submissions other than their relevance and impact to current and future policy issues worldwide.
+Importantly then, as an editorial team, we place no restrictions upon the content of submissions other than their relevance and impact to current and future policy issues globally.
 Our articles have varied widely, from civil conflict to the application of law in outer space to existential risk, but are unified through their important policy relevance.

 Global Policy: Next Generation goes beyond producing a peer-reviewed academic journal.
 It has established a platform for early-career researchers to engage with the wider community of both academia and policymaking by promoting their research through a variety of media.
 In addition to academic peer reviewed articles, GPNG offers early-career researchers the opportunity to publish opinion pieces, present current research via podcast interviews, and engage with academics of all experience levels in a variety of innovative ways.
 We also maintain an internship programme designed to provide advanced MA and early PhD students with experience in the process of academic publishing, with an eye to diversifying the academic publishing field.